Daniel F. Conley: District attorney

-2013 mayoral election
+2013 mayoral campaign

 In April 2013, Conley announced that he was running in the 2013 Boston mayoral election.
-He entered the field as the best-financed candidate at the time, but only won 11.3% of the vote in the preliminary.
-Although losing the election, Conley remained in his position as District Attorney.
+He entered the field as the best-financed candidate at the time, but placed fourth in a twelve candidate field winning 11.3% of the vote in the preliminary.
+After losing the mayoral election, Conley continued to hold the office as district Attorney until 2018.

 Personal life

-Conley lives in Boston with his wife and two children.
+Conley resides in Boston with his wife and is the father of two adult children.